-When you encounter this for the first time, your face goes pale.
 The difference between Error establishing database connection and Connection timed out is that in the first instance, everyone is unable to access your website on the internet.
 In the second instance, only you cannot access the website.
-Our solution has been experimented to solve websites that run on WordPress especially, but should also work with other CMS.
+Below is the solution.

 - Log into your cPanel.

 - Scroll down your cPanel page until you get to SOFTWARE section.

 - Click on WordPress Manager by Softalicious.